 3. Housing Discrimination

-All forms of housing-related discrimination are illegal, as per North Dakota Fair Housing laws.
+All forms of housing-related discrimination are illegal, including eviction due to a protected class, as per North Dakota Fair Housing laws.
 As a landlord, it’s illegal to discriminate against your tenant on the basis of their:

 - National origin